toji/toji.dev/_posts/2025-03-03-experimenting-with-webgpu-in-webxr.markdown

 <!--more-->

 To enable Chrome's experimental WebGPU/WebXR integration, navigate to about:flags and enable **both** the "WebXR Projection Layers" and "WebXR/WebGPU Bindings" flags.
+This should be available in Chrome Canary starting with version 135.0.7047.0.

 ![WebGPU/WebXR integration flags](/blog/media/webgpu-webxr-flags.png)